 You can also go diving any time you’d like for an extra charge if you change your mind about getting wet.

-If you’re interested in exploring the vast underground world near Cairns, then this is the activity for you.
+If you’re interested in exploring the vast underground world near Cairns, then this is one of the best Cairns tourist attractions for you.

 Chillagoe is a former mining town that’s about two and a half hours from Cairns.
 It’s famous for its system of limestone caves.